dftfeDevelopers/dftfe-benchmarks/performanceBenchmarks/README.md

 Minimum wall-time
 --------------

-Minimum total run wall-time including initialization costs and computation of ionic forces achieved on OLCF Summit GPU nodes at a parallel scaling efficiency of
+Minimum total run wall-time including initialization costs and computation of ionic forces achieved on OLCF Summit GPU nodes at a parallel scaling efficiency of around 40 %

 | Material System        | Number of atoms (No. of electrons) | k-points | Number of Nodes (GPUs) | Total wall time (sec)|